CodecoolMSC2017/joop-2nd-si-modelling-practice-Tibor-Domokos/README.md

 ## Description
 Eat, drink, sleep, repeat.
 And there's no work!
 Of course... :)
 This program shows the "relationship" between the Player and the refrigerator.
 Can you keep your weight?
 Are you good enough?
-Try yourself!